Jabster28/flatman-haveno-test/instructions.md

    ```

    - Set `FLATMAN_URL` if you're not using the default localhost URL.
+   > The `sed` commands mentioned earlier does this for you.
    - Monitor the logs to ensure everything proceeds smoothly.
    - If no errors occur, press `y` to confirm and publish the build.
+Reminder that anything that isn't published doesn't appear in users' repositories, and will be lost if the container is removed.
+   - You're done!

 ### Testing